hpyproject/hpyproject.org/posts/2021/10/hpy-0.0.3.md

 return object_a == object_b;
 ```

-Since HPy was deliberately designed to prevent such comparisons, you need to use
-the newly introduced function:
+In HPy, direct comparisons of handles are forbidden by design, because distinct
+handles can point to the same object.
+To compare objects by identity, you need
+to use `HPy_Is`:

 ```
 HPy object_a = /* ... */;